Is a vaccine available to prevent shingles?

 Who should be vaccinated with Shingrix?

-This vaccine is recommended for those 50 years of age and older who are in decent health.
+The Shingrix vaccine is recommended for those 50 years of age and older who are in good health.

 You should get the Shingrix vaccine even if:

-- You have been vaccinated with an older vaccine called Zostavax® (zoster vaccine live), but you should wait at least 8 weeks after having Zostavax.
+- You have been previously vaccinated with Zostavax (zoster vaccine live).
+(If you’ve been vaccinated with Zostavax, wait at least 8 weeks before getting vaccinated with Shingrix.)

-- You do not know for sure if you have ever had chickenpox
+- You do not know for sure if you’ve ever had chickenpox.

 Who should not be vaccinated with Shingrix?